Water Saving Irrigation: 2026 Guide for West Texas Homes

 The Big Picture: Core Concepts of Smart Watering

-Before diving into hardware and technology, let’s cover the foundational ideas behind every effective water saving irrigation strategy.
+Before getting into hardware and technology, the foundational ideas behind every effective water saving irrigation strategy deserve attention.

 At its core, water saving irrigation is about using smart techniques and the right equipment to give your landscape the precise amount of water it needs, and no more.
 A poorly planned or maintained system can waste enormous amounts of water through overspray, runoff, and evaporation.
 A key goal is to achieve high distribution uniformity, which means water is applied evenly across an area.
 Many systems overwater some sections just to keep the driest spot green, which can harm plants and even damage pavement or foundations.